-There’s a lot riding on your spinal column.
+There’s a lot riding on your spinal column and the nerves around it.
 It’s your body’s main structural support.
 It needs to keep you stable enough to stand upright but flexible enough for movement, sadly just by simply slipping on ice you can get injured.
 So it’s no surprise that many people have back problems from time to time.

 Severe back pain can occur in the top, entire, or lower back.
 Symptoms and signs of severe back pain may include stabbing or shooting pain, sharp pains, dull aches, or even numbness.
-Severe back pain can sometimes radiate down the individual’s leg, through the neck and arms, or other areas.
+And while for the nerves there are high-grade medication which you can visit the website Neuropathy Cure to find but severe back pain can sometimes radiate down the individual’s leg, through the neck and arms, or other areas making it quite difficult to get them functioning again despite the use of medication.

 The pain may also limit a person’s range-of-motion or flexibility in the back.
 Whether a person can sue for their severe back pain depends on the circumstance surrounding the injury.
 Back pain can be caused various causes, including: